kostola/anthropic-agent/python/README.md

 The agent will start an interactive chat session.
 You can:
 - Type messages to chat with Claude
 - Claude can use the `read_file` tool to read files in your current directory
+- Claude can use the `list_files` tool to list files and directories
 - Use `Ctrl+C` to quit

 ### Example Session